b3rg01/MyBlog/_posts/2024-04-22-Bypass-Win-Defender.md

 ---

 If you're new in malware development, just like me you might've heard that it was possible to evade windows defender static analysis with a simple encryption.
 I could not believe it, so I had to try it and why not put in a blog to describe my experience at the same time!
+In this part 1, we will focus on changing the signature of our malicious executable to evade windows static analysis, in the part 2 we will perform the injection, while evading windows defender

 # Environment Setup